numpad0/numpad0/README.md

 ### For English-speaking audiences:

-I don't have active Facebook/Instagram/TikTok accounts: in case anyone would see one impersonating me on those platforms, I would not mind them being treated with appropriate hostility.
-Thank you.
+I don't have active Facebook/Instagram/TikTok/Weibo/Vk accounts.
+If you find @numpad0 there it's not me, especially where using baseline real identities is norm.
+Thanks!